reframejs/reframe/docs/usage-manual.template.md

 As we can see, the page doesn't load any JavaScript.
 The DOM is static as there isn't any JavaScript to manipulate the DOM.
 We say that the page is *DOM-static*.
-You can also create pages with dynamic React components and we will see later how.
+We can also create pages with dynamic views, i.e. with a dynamic DOM, and we will see later how.

-Also note that our page is "HTML-dynamic" and we will now discuss what this means.
+Our page is what we call "HTML-dynamic" and we will now discuss what this means.

 #### HTML-static vs HTML-dynamic

 Let's consider the Hello World page of our previous section.
 When is its HTML generated?
-To get an answer we change our page to display a timestamp.
+To get an answer we modify our page to display a timestamp.
-We modify the page object `/tmp/reframe-playground/pages/HelloPage.html.js` from our previous section to
+We alter its page object from our previous section at `/tmp/reframe-playground/pages/HelloPage.html.js` to

 ~~~js
 import React from 'react';